mansam/fossbox/content/tmr9209-week-3-day-1.md

 Author: tmr9209
 Tags: legacy, foss@rit
 Category: legacy
-Summary: Today we completed a matrix which focused on mechanics of social, RPG, and MMO ...
+Summary: Today we completed a matrix which focused on mechanics of social, RPG, and MMO games.
+We looked at particular mechanics such as classes, quests, crafting, and leveling up.
+Then we went into various components for each mechanic with information such as examples within games, how it can add to game play, and how it can break the game.
+In addition to this matrix the group also went through the rest of our documents to make sure they are in the best shape.
+Finally, we had a meeting for how the rest  ...

 Today we completed a matrix which focused on mechanics of social, RPG, and MMO games.
 We looked at particular mechanics such as classes, quests, crafting,